az18/rooykup-backup-and-sync/README.md

 [config]
-workingDirectory = "/path/to/working/directory" # Optional: Directory where compressed files and logs will be saved shutDownAfterBackup = false forceNewBackup = false  # Whether to create new backups even if one exists from today preserveFullPath = true # Optional: Whether to maintain full directory structure in zip files remote = ["remote:folder", "remote2:"] local = "local:"
+workingDirectory = "/path/to/working/directory" # Optional: Directory where compressed files and logs will be saved shutDownAfterBackup = false forceNewBackup = false  # Global default: Whether to create new backups even if one exists from today preserveFullPath = true # Global default: Whether to maintain full directory structure in zip files retentionDays = 7      # Global default: Number of days to keep backup files remote = ["remote:folder", "remote2:"] local = "local:"